How Do You Find The Median With Even Numbers

 8. Statistical Significance:

 The median is a measure of central tendency that is less sensitive to outliers than the mean.
-This makes it useful in datasets that might have extreme values.
-For example, if you're analyzing a dataset of income levels, the median income will provide a more accurate picture of the "typical" income than the average income because the average can be skewed by a few very high earners.
+Even so, this makes it useful in datasets that might have extreme values.
+To give you an idea, if you're analyzing a dataset of income levels, the median income will provide a more accurate picture of the "typical" income than the average income because the average can be skewed by a few very high earners.

 9. Different Types of Data: